London Passes: the passes to London

 - Royal Greenwich Museums

-As you have seen, the attractions that can be visited are indeed many.
+As you have seen, the attractions that can be visited are so many, you will have the opportunity to arrange your own itinerary according to your tastes and desires.

-The great thing is that in addition to the main attractions (those in the first group), there is a rich list of "secondary" (pass the term) attractions that are, however, often among the most curious, interesting, and satisfying.
+The nice thing is that in addition to the main attractions (those in the first group), there is a rich list of "secondary" (pass the term) attractions, which, however, are often among the most curious, interesting and satisfying.

 Not only attractions, but also services.
 For example, bike rental is an absolutely recommended experience, also accomplice to a bike-friendly city, especially in some areas where you can safely enjoy this beautiful and rewarding experience.